Bolesław III Wrymouth: Birth and naming

 Kazimierz Jasiński placed the death of Judith in the night between 24 and 25 December 1086 and the birth of Bolesław four months before, on 20 August.
 In this point he agrees with the findings of Balzer.
 He supported his views with additional arguments: All sources are based in the missing Rocznika kapituły krakowskiej, and the next known text of this source refers to events in 1086.
 Cosmas, writing his chronicle a few decades later, probably benefited from oral tradition and could make a mistake when he placed the year.
 His reports who placed the birth of Bolesław three days before the death of his mother denoted a quite short time.

 Today is widely recognized the view of both Jasiński and Balzer, that Bolesław most likely was born in the day of King Stephen of Hungary, 20 August 1086.
 According to Cosmas of Prague, Bolesław was named after his uncle, Bolesław II the Generous.
 Władysław I Herman had no reason to named his first-born legitimate son after his brother, but probably in this way tried to placate the former allies of his predecessor.

-Bolesław's nickname "Wrymouth" (pl: Krzywousty) appeared in Polish and Latin sources of the 13th century: Genealogii płockiej (Criwousti) and the Roczniku świętokrzyskim młodszym (Crzyvousti).
+Bolesław's nickname "Wrymouth" (pl: Krzywousty) appeared in Polish and Latin sources of the 13th century: Genealogia płocka (Criwousti) and the Rocznik świętokrzyski młodszy (Crzyvousti).
 Probably the origin of this nickname dates back on the 12th century and is related with some physical characteristics of the Polish ruler, who were noticed at the time of his reign.
 Probably he began to be named in this way after 1114, because Gallus Anonymus in his Chronicle never mentioned it.
-In the Kronice książąt polskich and Kronice polsko-śląskiej Bolesław was qualified by the Latin adjective curvus, whose significance remains unclear.
-According to the 14th-century Kroniki o Piotrze Włostowicu the Prince was hunchbacked (Latin: gibbosus) or had a crooked mouth.
+In the Kronika książąt polskich and Kronika polsko-śląska Bolesław was qualified by the Latin adjective curvus, whose significance remains unclear.
+According to the 14th-century Kronika o Piotrze Włostowicu the duke was hunchbacked (Latin: gibbosus) or had a crooked mouth.
 The 15th-century chronicler Jan Długosz wrote: